 - Posted by: Andrew Berry

-January 11, 2019.
-Captive.com.
-In this article, Brady Young reflects on captive insurance in 2018 and looks forward to the year ahead.
+In this article written for Captive.com, Brady Young reflects on the captive insurance industry in 2018 and looks head to the coming year.

 As we begin 2019, it’s worth pausing and reflecting on what happened in the captive industry in 2018 and what the operating environment may be in the coming year.
 As someone who has been working in and around the captive industry for over 30 years, I would rate 2018 as one of the most challenging for captive owners and those of us who support them.
 We all faced a variety of challenges over the course of the year including the following.